At UN, Venezuela’s rival delegations circle each other

 In New York, the rival Venezuelan delegations steered clear of each other while battling bitterly to drive the narrative of separate public appearances and overlapping bilateral meetings.

-Particularly sensitive were dual meetings with the foreign ministers of Spain and Portugal, which have officially recognized Guaido’s presidency but have not yet responded to his lobbying for tougher sanctions on Maduro’s government.
+Particularly sensitive were dual meetings with the foreign ministers of Spain and Portugal, which have officially recognized Guaidó’s presidency.
+Guaidó’s team has pushed for the European Union to impose more comprehensive sanctions on Maduro’s government.

 The spectacle of the dueling missions managed to display both Maduro’s enduring grip on power and his growing international isolation.